xuerongNanopay/foam3/README.md

 `./tools/build.js -Jdemo`
 then connect to http://localhost:8080

+## Example FOAM Project
+An [Example FOAM Project](https://github.com/adamvy/example-foam-project) which shows how to consume/use FOAM from an external repository.

 ## Design Patterns
 The following course is not directly about FOAM, but covers material essential for fully understanding FOAM's design: